de-mklinger/exec/README.md

 The semantics for accessing stdout and stderr of the program executed are reversed in comparison to java.lang.Process.
-Instead of pulling the output of a program using an InputStream, you let Exec push data data to an OutputStream of your choice or directly to a file.
+Instead of pulling the output of a program using an InputStream, you let Exec push data to an OutputStream of your choice or directly to a file.
 In case of a files, no additional threads are required.
 When using streams, Exec does all the work of using threads to read from the program's output and writing it to your stream.

 ### Auto /dev/null